The Pop Group

-The Pop Group are an English rock band formed in Bristol in 1977 by vocalist Mark Stewart, guitarist John Waddington, bassist Simon Underwood, guitarist/saxophonist Gareth Sager, and drummer Bruce Smith.
+The Pop Group were an English rock band formed in Bristol in 1977 by vocalist Mark Stewart, guitarist John Waddington, bassist Simon Underwood, guitarist/saxophonist Gareth Sager, and drummer Bruce Smith.
 Their work in the late 1970s crossed diverse musical influences including punk, dub, funk, and free jazz with radical politics, helping to pioneer post-punk music.

 The group released two albums, Y (1979) and For How Much Longer Do We Tolerate Mass Murder?
 (1980), and singles such as "She Is Beyond Good and Evil" and "We Are All Prostitutes" (both 1979), then split in 1981.
 Its members worked on a variety of subsequent projects, including New Age Steppers and Rip Rig + Panic.
 In 2010, the band reunited, touring and releasing new material as well as reissuing their back catalogue on Freaks R Us.
 Stewart and Waddington both died in 2023.

 History

 Original run (1977–1981)

 The Pop Group was formed in 1977 in Bristol when teenager Mark Stewart set out to start a funk group with schoolmates John Waddington and Simon Underwood.
 Inspired by the energy of punk rock but feeling the style to be too conservative, the group drew influence from the avant-garde, black music styles such as free jazz and dub, and radical political traditions.
 Guitarist Gareth Sager and drummer Bruce Smith were eventually added to the group.
 Soon after forming, they began to gain notoriety for their live performances and were signed to Radar Records.
 They appeared on the cover of the NME.
 The band donated the proceeds from their first high-profile tour to Amnesty International.
 They issued their debut single "She Is Beyond Good and Evil" in March 1979 and their debut album Y in April of that year, both to acclaim.
 Regardless, their moderate success was sufficient to convince Rough Trade to sign the band.
 During this period, Dan Catsis replaced Underwood on bass.

 The band's career with Rough Trade began with the release of the single "We Are All Prostitutes."
 This was followed by the release of their second album For How Much Longer Do We Tolerate Mass Murder?
 (1980).
 Shortly afterwards the Pop Group released a split single, "Where There's a Will...", with the Slits, a band with whom they shared a drummer (Bruce Smith) and manager Dick O'Dell.
 The band's last live performance was in 1980 to a crowd of 500,000 people at Trafalgar Square as part of the Campaign for Nuclear Disarmament protest.
 They split in 1981 after legal wranglings and internal disagreements.
 Members of the group collaborated and joined bands such as Pigbag, Maximum Joy, Head, the Slits and Rip Rig + Panic, the latter notable for the involvement of Neneh Cherry.
 Stewart subsequently embarked on a solo career and went on to collaborate with Adrian Sherwood and On-U Sound, prior to a series of albums on Mute Records.